 Another scenario is when a project manager or a leader from a different management background, like Waterfall, may not fully support the idea of transitioning to the Agile way of working.
 One reason for this might be the lack of understanding of the differences between Agile and Waterfall and which approach better suits the team’s needs.

 The company lacks an understanding of the impact on its business goals and overall vision:

 Managing projects by following the Agile mindset won't be enough to reap the desired benefits from the Agile implementation.
-If a strategic alignment is not present on all levels within your organization, projects can still be managed in ways that don't provide your entire business with the desired results to help you achieve sustainable growth.
+Suppose a strategic alignment is not present on all levels within your organization.
+In that case, projects can still be managed in ways that don't provide your entire business with the desired results to help you achieve sustainable growth.

 Lack of/or limited Agile skills: